walterhiggins/WMPJS/README.md

     js 3 == 5

 ... notice that I use *two* `=` symbols not just a single one and that's very important.
 The result of the above expression should of course be `false`.
 I'll talk about what a single `=` symbol means shortly.
 The `true` and `false` values are really important because they are used in computer programming to make the computer behave differently in different circumstances.
-For instance, in the Minecraft game, there is code which asks 'Does the player have any health points left?' and if the answer to that question is `true` then the player can continue playing.
+For instance, in the Minecraft game, there is a section of code which asks '*Does the player have any health points left?*' and if the answer to that question is `true` then the player can continue playing.

 ### Variables
 #### Creating Variables